 Different states of consciousness occupy different relative spaces.
 Two such states, the subliminal and the subconscience, share a superficial resemblance but they do differ and Sri Aurobindo explains the differences as follows.
 The "subliminal state is a general term used for all parts of the being which are not on the waking surface ... (whereas the subconscient) ... means always what is below the ordinary physical consciousness, not what is behind it.
-The inner mental, vital, physical, and the psychic are not subconscious in this sense, but they can be spoken of as subliminal."364 He further stated that "(t)he subconscious in us is the extreme border of our secret inner existence where it meets the Inconscient, it is a degree of our being in which the inconscience struggles into a half-consciousness."365 The multiplicity of states of consciousness, that consciousness is of a dual nature namely an inner and an outer.
+The inner mental, vital, physical, and the psychic are not subconscious in this sense, but they can be spoken of as subliminal."
+He further stated that "(t)he subconscious in us is the extreme border of our secret inner existence where it meets the Inconscient, it is a degree of our being in which the inconscience struggles into a half-consciousness."
+The multiplicity of states of consciousness is further explained by the fact that throughout our being, wherever there is consciousness, that consciousness is of a dual nature namely an inner and an outer.